What Is WebRTC?

 Implementing these features varies, but most are now similar across major browsers.

 WebRTC brings many benefits to the user, integrator, and developer that have been less available in past communications and collaboration platforms.
 Here are a few:

 WebRTC is free

 Being an open-source application programming interface, it is free of cost to the end-user.
-Besides, it has thousands of developers working on it in tandem, which means it is getting better with each passing second.
+Besides, thousands of developers are working on it in tandem, which means it is getting better with each passing second.